 Maintaining your quality of life is often a difficult goal for those diagnosed with COPD.
 While symptoms may impact your day-to-day life, sometimes it just requires some creativity to modify how you enjoy the things you love to rediscover how much you enjoy it.

 If you or someone in your family is suffering from a lung disease, the Lung Health Institute may be able to help.
-Contact one of our Patient Coordinators today at to see if you are a candidate for lung restoration treatment.
+Contact one of our Patient Coordinators today at to see if you are a candidate for Cellular Therapy.